timchown/address-accountability/draft-chown-address-accountability.md

-   One approach to accountability is to attempt to force devices to only use DHCPv6, rather than SLAAC, which would in principle give the same address accountability model as exists for IPv4 today. {{RFC4649}} for DHCPv6 appears to give at least some of the functionality of DHCP option 82.
+   One approach to accountability is to attempt to force devices to only use DHCPv6, rather than SLAAC, which would in principle give the same address accountability model as exists with DHCP for IPv4 today.
+   {{RFC4649}} for DHCPv6 appears to give at least some of the functionality of DHCP option 82.

-   While it is possible to craft IPv6 Router Advertisements that give 'hints' to hosts that DHCPv6 should be used ('M' bit set), there is no obligation on the host to honour that hint.
+   While it is possible to craft IPv6 Router Advertisements that give hints to hosts that DHCPv6 should be used, i.e., the'M' bit is set, there is no obligation on the host to honour that hint.
 However, if the Autonomous (A) flag in the Prefix Information option is unset (as discussed in section 5.5.3 of RFC 4862), the Prefix Information option should be ignored.
-A user running the device will need to determine the on-link prefix if they wish to manually configure their own address.
+In such cases a user running the device will need to determine the on-link prefix if they wish to manually configure their own address.

 Not all common operating systems support DHCPv6 for host addressing, Android being the most notable exception.
+Larger enterprises that are enforcing use of DHCPv6 appear to be ones running dual-stack, so in those scenarios clients that do not support DHCPv6 will be IPv4-only.

+## Using 802.1X

+It is now quite common practice for research and education sites - university or college campuses and research organisations - to use 802.1X for network authentication as part of the international eduroam {{RFC7593}} (https://www.eduroam.org) federated authentication system, as deployed at thousands of educational sites across over 70 countries.
+Use of 802.1X gives the network operator knowledge about their own users authenticating, but would require coordination with remote peers for details of visiting users admitted via eduroam.

+802.1X can also be used for wired network access control.

 ## Use a host-based registration protocol

-A current I-D, {{I-D.ietf-dhc-addr-notification}}, presents a mechanism for hosts to opt-ion to registering their self-generated or statically-configured addresses to a DHCPv6 server.
+A current I-D, {{I-D.ietf-dhc-addr-notification}}, presents a mechanism for hosts to opt in to registering their self-generated or statically-configured addresses to a DHCPv6 server.